dquintor/PeopleOps-Vacation-Console-Vacation-Management-in-Python/README.md

 ```

 ## Python version
-There is no explicit Python version pinned in the files.
-The code appears compatible with **Python 3.8 or newer**.
+Compatible with **Python 3.8 or newer**.
 Use a modern Python 3 interpreter.

 ## Required CSV files